 This isn’t something I’ve done, but you can read all about how to make your grass pull double duty as a bee lawn here.
 A bee-friendly landscape can be part of a more comprehensive edible landscape, too.

 Our beekeeping class was one of the educational highlights of our year.
 We were already interested in becoming beekeepers, but the class generated more information than we had expected.
 Some resources we’ve found very helpful are:

-The National Honeybee Swarm Removal project is run by volunteers who will remove swarms for free in an effort to help both the bees and the home or property owner.
+The National Honeybee Swarm Removal project is run by volunteers who remove swarms for free in an effort to help both the bees and the home or property owner.
 Give them a call before resorting to deadly methods.

 Add colorful plants that attract bees.
 Plant a variety so you’ll have blossoms year-round.
-Avoid the over-use of insecticides and use organic, natural remedies instead.
-Provide water for them, especially during droughts or dry seasons of the year and learn more about becoming a beekeeper.
+Avoid the overuse of insecticides and use organic, natural remedies instead.
+Provide water for them, especially during droughts or dry seasons of the year, and learn more about becoming a beekeeper.

 Share the steps you’re taking to help our bees.
 I’d love to know!